myfyrefly/travel-forecast/README.md

 # User Story

-AS a person travels frequently,
+AS a person who travels frequently,
-I WANT to be able pack appropriately
+I WANT to know what the weather will be
 SO THAT I be prepared wherever I go.

 # Libraries/Technologies Used